khakhalin/notes/papers/Lillicrap2020backprop.md

 #deepneuro #neuro #credit #review

 Is there backprop in the brain?
 Changes of synaptic connections are a given, and there have to be some non-local aspect to these changes (even if the rules themselves are local), for the brain to learn anything useful.
-But in ANNs people use [[backprop]] that carries info from the end (loss function, error) through the network (even for self-supervised and reinforcement learning [[11_RL]]).
+But in ANNs people use [[backprop]] that carries info from the end (loss function, error) through the network (even for self-supervised and reinforcement learning [[rl]]).
 As ANNs, The brain has lots of feedback connections, but apparently they are used for different purpose (not for backprop), and most local learning seems unsupervised.
 How does it work then, and is backprop even a useful metaphor for bio networks?

 They claim that perhaps the brain emulates backprop, and that we should pay attention to methods they call **neural gradient representation by activity differences** (NGRAD).
 It allows separating backprop-y logic from actual implementation of backprop.
 They also explicitly note that they ignore the question of priors (but see [[Zador2019pure]] for a discussion of meaningful priors)